Risk-based principles for managing conflicts of interest

 Material personal or business interests relating to the affairs of the entity must be disclosed to allow COI to be identified

-A 'material' personal interest has the potential to give rise to a real or apparent conflict of interest.
-Personal interests do not give rise to a COI unless there is a real or sensible possibility of conflict (not simply a remote or theoretical possibility of conflict).
+A 'material' personal interest can lead to a real or apparent conflict of interest.
+Personal interests do not lead to a COI unless there is a real or sensible possibility of conflict (not simply a remote or theoretical possibility of conflict).

 - Personal (for example, family and social) relationships